Thermodynamic free energy: Meaning of "free"

 The basic definition of "energy" is a measure of a body's (in thermodynamics, the system's) ability to cause change.
 For example, when a person pushes a heavy box a few metres forward, that person exerts mechanical energy, also known as work, on the box over a distance of a few meters forward.
 The mathematical definition of this form of energy is the product of the force exerted on the object and the distance by which the box moved (Work = Force × Distance).
 Because the person changed the stationary position of the box, that person exerted energy on that box.
 The work exerted can also be called "useful energy", because energy was converted from one form into the intended purpose, i.e. mechanical use.
 For the case of the person pushing the box, the energy in the form of internal (or potential) energy obtained through metabolism was converted into work to push the box.
-This energy conversion, however, was not straightforward: while some internal energy went into pushing the box, some was diverted away (lost) in the form of heat (transferred thermal energy).
+This energy conversion, however, was not straightforward: while some internal energy went into pushing the box, some was diverted away (lost) in the form of heat (the person transfers thermal energy to the surrounding).

 For a reversible process, heat is the product of the absolute temperature $T$ and the change in entropy $S$ of a body (entropy is a measure of disorder in a system).
 The difference between the change in internal energy, which is $\Delta U$, and the energy lost in the form of heat is what is called the "useful energy" of the body, or the work of the body performed on an object.
 In thermodynamics, this is what is known as "free energy".
 In other words, free energy is a measure of work (useful energy) a system can perform at constant temperature.